PipedreamHQ/pipedream/docs/docs/shopify-faq/README.md

 # Update to the Shopify Integration on Pipedream (October 2023)

-Effective October 15, 2023, Shopify will no longer allow their customers to access **[Protected Customer Data](https://www.shopify.com/partners/blog/data-protection)** on Pipedream.
+Effective 2023-10-15, Shopify will no longer allow their customers to access **[Protected Customer Data](https://www.shopify.com/partners/blog/data-protection)** on Pipedream.

 [[toc]]